 Many plant milks are made from crops grown in Europe – soya, oats, almonds or hempseed.
 As such, these plant milks are always more sustainable and environmentally friendly than animal milks.

 A cow has to eat a lot of food to just maintain her body, even more when she’s pregnant and lactating.
 All dairy farms, even those where cows graze for at least half a year, supplement their diet with high-protein and energy feeds – it’s a must as these cows are made to produce so much milk that they simply have to have concentrated food to be productive.
-These feeds are often made with imported crops but even if the crops were local – it’s still more environmentally friendly to use them for plant milk rather than use them for animal feed, only a fraction of which is then turned into milk.
+These feeds are often made with imported crops but even if the crops were local – it’s still more environmentally friendly to use them for plant milk rather than use them for animal feed, where only a fraction of the energy and calories for the animal feed is then turned into cow’s milk.